TedHusted/awake/awake.md/awake.md

 Dropping into her chair, Elena whirs into the kitchen, where Tessa is preparing dinner.

-The design of the handicapable room is a clever compromise between standing and sitting.
+The design of the handicapable room is a clever convergence of standing and sitting.
 The far corner cabinet on Elena’s right is higher than the other cabinets, and it features a large turntable cabinet.
 That counter is also tall enough so that Tessa can chop without bending.

-Along the back wall, there is open space under the sink, where Elena can pull up, to use the touchless faucet.
+Along the back wall, there is an open space under the sink, where Elena can pull up and use the touchless faucet.
 Their remote office area peeks through an interior window behind a partially closed bamboo blind.
 Left of the sink, there is a dishwasher and, in the corner, swing-out shelving.

 On the left side of the room, there is another pull-up counter with a built-in gas stovetop.
 And on the right side of room, a refrigerator with side-by-side clear glass doors.